 - Washington Office on Latin America

 The Libra Foundation is a family foundation with an endowment of $320 million invested for impact.
-The Foundation is committed to social justice work in the United States in the areas of criminal justice and drug policy, environmental justice, and gender justice.
+The Foundation is committed to social justice work in the United States in the areas of criminal justice and social justice, environmental justice, and gender justice.
 Over the past decade, The Libra Foundation has granted $50 million to more than 140 grantee partners.